0xZap/WorldAgg/README.md

 ## Running the Graph Node

-The Graph Node runs in Docker and requires PostgreSQL and IPFS.
+The Graph Node runs in Docker and requires PostgreSQL and IPFS

 ```bash
 # Navigate to the graph node directory